 Five Reasons to Visit Umbria

-Why don't more Americans travel to Umbria?
-Long one of our favorite destinations, it has never gained the popularity and name-recognition of its neighboring sister, Tuscany.
+Why don’t more Americans travel to Umbria on an authentic culinary vacation in Italy?
+Long one of our favorite destinations, it has never gained quite the popularity and name-recognition of its neighboring sister, Tuscany.

 Although I’m selfishly tempted to keep Umbria a secret, our job is to help our clients find unforgettable, authentic experiences, and Umbria remains one of the most beautiful, satisfying ports of call.
 So we have compiled a list to answer the question: why visit Umbria?

 From the accommodations to the restaurants to the people, the fact is that Umbria is one of the least touristy regions of Italy.
 The locals are warm and unassuming, and easy to meet in the many gorgeous medieval towns and city centers.

 Olive oil, wine, and truffles: Umbria is known for all of these.
 A fertile region traversed by the Tiber River, Umbrian cuisine is in general rustic and embraces the fresh grains and distinctive pork cultivated in the area, as well as the game found in the region’s many forests.
 Among Umbria’s culinary capitals are Norcia, known for its sheep’s-milk cheese, pork, and truffles, and the well-known wine areas of Montefalco and Orvieto.
 Personally, some of the best food I have eaten in Italy has been at homes and restaurants during my travels in Umbria.
 (Want to experience this first hand?
 Check our our cooking vacation in Norcia.)